KirstyyMac/terraform-rds-eks/README.md

 ### Terraform RDS
-This repository will create an RDS that's is ot be used by apps in an EKS cluster on AWS using terraform.
+This repository will create an RDS that's is to be used by apps in an EKS cluster on AWS using terraform.

 Run `terraform plan --var-file ./vars/prod.tfvars` to see planned stack